How HOLT improves investing Assessing corporate performance

 Returns that exceed their cost of capital create value

 Companies should strive to invest in assets at high returns as fast as possible.
 This intuitively makes sense if you think about borrowing money at 6% and then turning around and earning 15% on an investment.
 The HOLT platform shows that in 2015 there were almost 2,000 companies around the world that earned returns higher than 15%.
 Some names that are on this prestigious list include Apple, Coca-Cola, Danone, L'Oreal and Unilever.

 Returns below the cost of capital destroy value

 Companies in this position should focus on increasing returns rather than on asset growth.
 While it is doubtful that a person would borrow at 6% for an investment earning 3% per year.
 Surprisingly, this happens at an alarming rate in the corporate world.
-In 2009 there were almost 5,000 firms that fell into this dubious category.
+In 2015 there were over 4,000 firms that fell into this dubious category.

-Simply put, borrowing money and investing it the same return creates no benefit.
+Simply put, borrowing money and investing it the same return creates no economic benefit.

 The HOLT platform provides valuation of equities and identifies its risk relative to market consensus.
 Portfolio Manager